EIPStackGroup/OpENer/README.md

 - Feeds the fuzzed process with the test case through STDIN
 - Monitors the execution and registers which paths are reachable

 To start fuzzing this project with AFL you'll need to compile it with AFL.
-First make sure you have AFL prepared:
+First make sure you have AFL installed:
 ```
 sudo apt install build-essential
 wget http://lcamtuf.coredump.cx/afl/releases/afl-latest.tgz